(This document is by the Irish Revenue Commissioners, https://www.revenue.ie/en/Home.aspx)

 Can an Officer/Director/Trustee be paid as an Officer/Director/Trustee?

-In general no payments should be paid to Directors/Trustees other than out of pocket expenses.
-Specifically Directors/Trustees are not to be paid for holding such an office.
+In general, no payments should be paid to Officers/Directors/Trustees other then out of pocket expenses.
+Specifically, Officers/Directors/Trustees are not to be paid for holding such an office.

 Can an organisation that has charitable tax exemption have paid employees?

 Yes, a charity can have paid employees.
 A charity that has employees should note that charitable tax exemption does not relieve it of its obligations as an employer to operate the P.A.Y.E. system for its employees.
 Officers/Directors/Trustees of the charity are prohibited from being employed by or in receipt of any remuneration from the charity.

-Is an organisation that has been granted charitable tax exemption exempted from VAT?
+Is an organisation that has been granted charitable tax exemption exempt from VAT?

 No. There is no general VAT exemption for charities.
-However, there are a number of specific reliefs from VAT which may relate to charitable activities and are outlined in our leaflet VAT and Charities
+However, there are a number of specific reliefs from VAT which may relate to charitable activities and are outlined in information leaflet: VAT and Charities.

 We have charitable tax exemption; do we still need to get a tax clearance certificate?

-In the case of a body, which has been granted charitable exemption by the Revenue Commissioners, they will be issued with a Charity (CHY) Number.
-In certain instances it may be sufficient for a body just to quote their CHY number.
-Tax clearance would not be a requirement.
+Bodies granted charitable tax exemption by the Revenue Commissioners are issued with a Charity (CHY) Number.
+In certain instances it may be sufficient for a body just to quote their CHY number and a tax clearance certificate would not be a requirement.

-An applicant with charitable tax exemption who has secured a Public Sector Contract or requires tax clearance in connection with an application for the renewal of an Excise Licence or certain other licences (including authorization required under the Consumer Credit Act 1995 and the Criminal Justice Legal Aid (Tax Clearance Regulations 1999) should apply on form TC1 for a General Tax Clearance Certificate to the Office of the Collector General.
+An applicant with charitable tax exemption who has secured a Public Sector Contract or requires tax clearance in connection with an application for the renewal of an Excise Licence or certain other licences (including authorisation required under the Consumer Credit Act 1995 and the Criminal Justice Legal Aid (Tax Clearance Regulations 1999) should apply through the eTC system.

 Does a body with charitable tax exemption have to renew its tax exemption?